airlift/airlift/http-client-generator/README.md

 Transport failures, interrupted retries, and bearer token provider failures are wrapped in the same exception with the original cause attached.

+### Form Requests

+An `application/x-www-form-urlencoded` request body generates a method taking one parameter per form field and encodes them with `FormDataBodyBuilder` using the standard encoding.
+Scalar, enum, and array fields are supported; array fields repeat the field name once per value.
+Generation fails for nested objects, `multipart` bodies, or custom `encoding` rules because they would produce ambiguous wire data.

 ### Security Schemes

 The generator supports bearer token authentication from OpenAPI `securitySchemes`: